KansasCityWomeninTechnology/angulargirlskc-tool-instructions/web-development-tools/web-development-tools/node-mac.md

 {% hint style="warning" %}
 To install or update **Node** using **nvm**, follow the instructions on the **nvm** [GitHub page to install](https://github.com/nvm-sh.nvm#install--update-script).
 Feel free to grab a mentor!

-If you using Ubuntu, your install commands may look like:
+If you're using Ubuntu, your install commands may look like:

 {% code-tabs %}
 {% code-tabs-item title="command line" %}